Madrid · Operators

 • European framework agreements as the trust anchor.
 EU Cohesion Fund references, AENA, ENAGAS, and Iberian sovereign references leading the page.
 The US program manager scans past them looking for US-recognised owners, US-recognised contract types, and US-denominated values.

-• Spanish formal register on US-facing surfaces.
+• Spanish formal register on US website, deck, and sales materials.
 Long preamble, full corporate naming with SA and SL designations, multi-paragraph corporate history, and usted-style formality on the website and deck.
-The US reader closes the tab before the value claim arrives.
+The US buyer closes the tab before the value claim arrives.

 • EUR-anchored project economics.
 Contract values, capex figures, and concession periods quoted in Euros without USD translation.
 American buyers expect US-denominated economics that signal the operator is accountable on US terms and that the past-performance is comparable.